Introduction to Team Engine's Automations

 Automated Application Screening

-It can be frustrating when there is a huge pile of applications for a job, but only a few people that meet the qualifications for a position.
-Working through hundreds of resumes to find a few solid job seekers can waste days of effort.
-Team Engine can save incredible amounts of time with its auto-screening abilities if it is used properly.
+We know it can be frustrating when there is a high volume of applicants for a job, but only a few who meet the qualifications for the position.
+Working through hundreds of resumes to find a few solid job seekers can waste days of time and effort, which is why Team Engine offers an auto-screening feature that allows you to review applicants quickly and with confidence.

-• Responsive: The responsiveness filter is the way that Team Engine saves employers from wasting time chasing down applicants that aren't going to respond.
-If the Responsive filter is added, each applicant will receive an automatic interest confirmation text (or email if they prefer) from the hiring engine.
-Only applicants that respond and demonstrate a real interest in the job will end up in your applicant pool.
+• Responsive: The responsiveness filter is the way that Team Engine saves employers from spending unnecessary time chasing down applicants that aren't going to respond.
+If the Responsive filter is selected, any applicant that doesn't respond to the interest confirmation text (sent to them one hour after they apply) will be put in the Auto-Screened section/labeled with the "Not Responsive" tab.

 • Hard Commute: When someone applies for a job through Team Engine, they input their address.
 As a result, you will be able to see how far of a commute they will have.
 Occasionally, a long commute can negatively impact employee retention and the likelihood that an applicant will take the job or show up for an interview.
 If this proves to be a problem, you can screen out applicants that live further away.

 • Job Hopper: Dependable, long-lasting employees provide the most benefit for an employer.
 With the job hopper filter, no applicant that ends up in your review panel will have changed jobs too many times in the past few years.
-An applicant is a job hopper if 1.
-Their most recent job isn’t longer than a year 2.
-Their average job tenure in the last 3 years is less than a year 3.
-They haven't had any education that would explain the above.
+An applicant is labeled a job hopper if:

-Once you have confirmed that you have all the applicant filters, licenses, and experience for a role, Team Engine will take over.
-Based on what you have marked as important, Team Engine screens out completely unqualified candidates and ranks all the rest so that the top applicant on the Needs Review tab is the highest ranked.
+Once you have confirmed that you have all the Experience, Licenses, and Applicant Filter for a role, Team Engine will take over.
+Based on what you have marked as important, Team Engine screens out completely unqualified candidates and ranks all the rest within the Needs Review section.

-With the Intelligent Assistant, Team Engine will reach out to applicants to find out whether or not they fulfill all of the job requirements.
-Before you even review a candidate, you will know if a candidate is responsive, has all the necessary licenses and experience, and why they want to come work for you.
+Team Engine will reach out to applicants to find out whether or not they fulfill all of the job requirements.
+Before you even complete an initial review of a candidate, you will know if a candidate is responsive, has all the necessary licenses and experience, and why they want to come work for you.

-The Intelligent Assistant will automatically analyze applications and ask follow-up questions to help identify the best applicants (or remove those who aren't good fits).
-Overall, the Intelligent Assistant changes what it asks based on what the job requires and how a candidate compares to it.
-For example, we'd only ask about comp if the candidate has an expected salary outside the range set for the job.
+Team Engine will automatically analyze applications and ask follow-up questions to help identify the best applicants (or remove those who aren't good fits).
+Overall, the custom message from Team Engine changes what it asks based on what the job requires and how a candidate compares to it.
+For example, the software would only ask about compensation if the candidate has an expected salary outside the range set for the job.

-To view or turn on the Intelligent Assistant, click on the Hiring Process tab, and turn on the "personalized by Team Engine" option for the completed application automatic text.
+To view or turn on this message from Team Engine, click on the "Automations" tab, under Applications Process, scroll to Applicantion Is Completed see the "Personalized by Team Engine" option.
+Then click the bubble next to it and ensure that the toggle is green.
 After that, applicants will start to get automatic, customized messages to fill in the blanks.

 Automated Messages